presslabs/gitfs/docs/_index.md

 ## Development

 You are highly encouraged to use gitfs, to contribute with code, tests, documentation, or just to share your experience.
 Development of gitfs happens at [github.com/Presslabs/gitfs](https://github.com/Presslabs/gitfs).
-The concise contribution guide can be found in the [CONTRIBUTING.md](https://github.com/presslabs/gitfs/blob/master/CONTRIBUTING.md) file.
+The concise contribution guide can be found in the CONTRIBUTING.md file on [GitHub](https://github.com/presslabs/gitfs/) file.

 ## License